Ragekill3377/Titanox/Readme.md

 [TitanoxHook hookStaticFunction:"symbolName" withReplacement:newFunction outOldFunction:&oldFunction];
 ```

-**Hook a function in a specific library:(Will hook in target library/Binary specified in 'inLibrary'.
-Full name is required.
+**Hook a function in a specific library**:(Will hook in target library/Binary specified in 'inLibrary'.)
+Full name is required. i.e extension if any e.g .dylib.
+It auto loads in the target if not loaded in!
 Can be the main executable or a loaded library in the application.**

 ```objc